 Guidelines by the Finnish Institute for Health and Welfare on working with the assistance of an interpreter

-Use of interpreters in work with immigrants (in Finnish)
+Guide for using interpreter services in work with immigrants (in Finnish)